vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### Applying LP SLA performance penalties to accrued fees

 As defined above, for each LP for each epoch you have "penalty fraction" $p_i^n$ which is between `[0,1]` with `0` indicating LP has met commitment 100% of the time and `1` indicating that LP was below `market.liquidity.commitmentMinTimeFraction` of the time.
+All vAMM LPs should also receive a $p_i^n$ value, however this will always be `0`, as they are defined as always meeting their commitment.

 If for all $i$ (all the LPs) have $p_i^n = 1$ then all the fees go into the market insurance pool and we stop.